narengan/cis/faq.md

 ## Can I add a CNAME for a root record?

-Yes, IBM CIS supports a feature called "CNAME Flattening" by default.
-This allows our users to add a CNAME as a root record.
-Under the covers, our authoritative DNS servers enumerate the CNAME target's records, and respond with those records instead of the CNAME itself, effectively hiding the fact that the user configured a CNAME at the root of the domain.
+Yes.
+IBM CIS supports a feature called "CNAME Flattening" which allows our users to add a CNAME as a root record.
+Our authoritative DNS servers enumerate the CNAME target's records and respond with those records instead of the CNAME itself, effectively hiding the fact that the user configured a CNAME at the root of the domain.